So, it’s summer. You want that calisthenics body—lean, strong, and ready for the beach. But let’s be real: you keep grabbing junk food.

 - Steamed broccoli

-- Bake the salmon.
-Preheat your oven to 400°F. Throw some seasoning on your salmon, bake it for 15-20 minutes.
-You’ll know it’s done when it flakes easy.
+| 1 | Bake the salmon | Preheat your oven to 400°F. Season the salmon, then bake it for 15–20 minutes until it flakes easily. |

 That’s it.
 Seriously, it’s that easy.